yandex-cloud/docs/en/resource-manager/concepts/resources-hierarchy.md

 _A folder_ is an isolated space where Yandex.Cloud resources are created and grouped.

 Just like folders in your file system, folders in Yandex.Cloud make resource management easier for you.
 You can group your resources into folders by the resource type, project, department that uses those resources, or any other criteria of your choice.

-> [!NOTE]
->
-> Currently, folders cannot contain nested folders, and you cannot delete a folder.
-To delete a folder, contact technical support.

 You can manage access rights for all resources in the folder at once.
 Let's say your company has employees working with virtual machines only.
 You can create a folder containing virtual machines only and grant employees access to this folder.